 Home | Links | Film

 Edinburgh International Film Festival - This annual August film festival has premiered such films as The House of Mirth and The Low Down.

-In August 2000 at the Edinburgh Film Festival, Christine saw Miss Julie; The Low Down; the documentaries Caesar's Park and Me & Isaac Newton; and Shots 1 and Shots 2, two presentations of music videos in conjunction with the British Channel 4 TV series Mirrorball.
+In August 2000 at the Edinburgh Film Festival, Christine saw Miss Julie; The Low Down; the documentaries Caesar's Park and Me & Isaac Newton; and Shots 1 and Shots 2, two presentations of music videos in conjunction with Mirrorball, a now-defunct TV series on the UK's Channel 4 .

-Video CD FAQ - Useful guide to VCDs (video CDs), a format slightly below VHS in picture quality.
-Popular in Hong Kong and Taiwan, VCDs play on computers and some DVD players, and tend to be cheaper than VHS tapes.
+Video CD FAQ - This is archive.org's record of a Geocities-hosted guide to VCDs (video CDs), a format slightly below VHS in picture quality.
+Now largely eclipsed by DVDs, VCDs were popular in Hong Kong and Taiwan in the late 1990s and early 2000s.
+The discs play on computers and some DVD players, and tended to be cheaper than VHS tapes.

+Home | Links | Film